junzhang1/Portfolio/final_project_Jun.md

   * Put two graphs Death Counts by Region and Death Counts by Gender together to reduce space and make it more informative.
   * Add some pictures or GIFs to make it vivid.
   * Change the title to make it more intuitive.
 It's confusing.
-  * Alluvial diagram is not that informative and redundant.
+  * Alluvial diagram is not that informative and it's redundant.
-  * Change the order of demographical characteristics and the time series graph story.

 * changes you implemented to your sketches, storyboards and wireframes to address the issues identified.
+  *